vs79284/music-metadata-service/README.md

 ### Curl Request
 ` curl --location 'http://localhost:8081/album' --header 'Content-Type: application/json' --data '{"title":"Test Album","artist":"Test Album","releaseDate":[2024,12,18]}'

+### Future Consideration
-There are efficient datastore are available such as Elasticsearch and fuzzy/match query can be used.
+* There are efficient datastore are available such as Elasticsearch and fuzzy/match query can be used.
+* Extend the current solutions to support Track search by implementing the search interface
+  * AlbumSearchController - Search the Album by title
+  * TrackSearchController - Search the track by title
+* Add pagination logic to limit the search result